India, in total, shares land borders with 6 sovereign countries. China is one of those.

 2. Himachal Pradesh

 The state touches China in the east.
 It is surrounded by other Indian states like Uttar Pradesh in the south, Uttarakhand in the southeast, Haryana in the southwest, Punjab in the west, and Jammu and Kashmir in the north.
-The state’s name is itself coined from one of its proficient Sanskrit scholars, Acharya Diwakar Datt Sharma.
+The state’s name is itself coined by one of its proficient Sanskrit scholars, Acharya Diwakar Datt Sharma.

 This northeastern state touches China in the north.
 Sikkim mainly shares a border with other countries and with just 1 state of the country, i.e West Bengal.
 It borders Nepal in the west and Bhutan in the east.
 The state is known for its biodiversity.
 This second smallest state in India is about a third enveloped by the Khangchendzonga National Park.